Annual Returns FAQs

 The closure of a church building is not the same as the “closure” (cessation) of a church society.
 If a building closes and is sold, the sale needs to be recorded on the consents site and is primarily dealt with by TMCP.
 A change in status of a society needs to be registered via its profile page on the Statistics for Mission site and is dealt with by the Web Support Officer.

 These two processes, while ultimately connected via the Connexional Database, are independent from each other and need to be registered as such.
 The church profile on the Statistics for Mission site can be accessed directly via the sidebar of the returns site as shown in the screenshot below.
-Further guidance: Methodist Online Suite of Applications information page
+Further guidance: Methodist Online Suite of Applications Help and Guidance page

 - Do I need to fill in a Notice of Disuse after a church building closes for worship?

 This is a Local Authority matter and as such not directly related to the change of status / closure procedure as pursued by the Methodist Church.
 The registration of a building as a place of worship was started under the Places of Worship Registration Act 1855.
 Registration is a voluntary procedure, although a marriage cannot legally take place in an unregistered place of worship (Marriage Acts 1949 & 2013).
 Further information:

 - Our circuit will merge with another circuit at the start of September.
 Do I need to transfer all our properties to the new circuit?

 No, this should happen automatically as part of the Annual Update performed by the Connexional Team, but it is worth checking at the end of August just to make sure all the changes as ratified by Conference have come through correctly.
 This applies to all sections of the Methodist Online Suite.

 - Our church has changed its name.
 How do I amend this on the website?